kubernetes/sig-release/release-team/role-handbooks/release-team-lead/README.md

 - Most enhancement-oriented tasks should be completed at the end of this week
 - SIGs that have not completed release themes should be contacted again, with a focus on explaining why this matters to the community
 - Ping release team leads reminding them to start considering succession plans.
 If they are handing the role off to a successor, identifying them early gives more time for the committed volunteer to get targeted mentoring.

+#### Code Freeze Day
+Code Freeze will typically fall around Weeks 8 or 9 depending on the length or release cycle.
+As Code Freeze approaches here are some good practices
+- Monitor the enhancements spreadsheet to get an idea of how many PRs are still outstanding leading up to Code Freeze
+- Send a reminder email to k-dev
+- Monitor [Testgrid](https://testgrid.k8s.io/) and [Prow](https://prow.k8s.io/) to understand the stability of the release and PRs getting ready to merge.
+If Prow and Test grid are not in a good state consult folks from SIG Testing on delaying code freeze by a day if needed.
+- LGTM / Approve and remove the hold on the PR for enabling code freeze.
+[Example from 1.15 here](https://github.com/kubernetes/test-infra/pull/12808)
+- As needed assist the Bug Triage lead and Enhancements lead removing PRs and enhancements from the milestone that aren't merged in time

 ### Week 8